bitgord/social/README.md

 # Social
-Draft of a social network webapp for the Blockchain Education Network
+Draft of a social network webapp